-The baby is in an unfamiliar environment and is dependent on people with whom he/she is not familiar.
+At the ward the baby is in an unfamiliar environment and is dependent on people with whom he/she is not familiar.
 Parents may recognize their baby's daily rhythm from when it was in the womb and the baby recognizes its parents voices, they are familiar and provide a sense of security for the baby.
 But now you need to truly get to know one another, as well as your baby's personality and temperament.
 All newborn babies communicate with the world around them using body language.
 When a baby is sick or has been born prematurely, it can be more difficult for the baby to communicate what it wants and likes.

 The staff is here to guide you until you can give your baby the support and help it needs.
-Even though our expertise is necessary for the baby's care, we work in shifts, so we come and go.
-It is a baby's parents who are the permanent fixtures in its life.

 When you feel that you and your baby have got to know one another a little, it can be helpful for us if you fill in the sheet, "I like/I don't like/we parents want".
 It provides the staff with important information about your baby and when you think something has changed, you can ask for a new sheet to update the staff about what you and your baby would like.